3.8 billion — that’s the number of memberships US customers hold in loyalty programs. There’s no question that they are popular with consumers.

 Consumers appreciate the flexibility a partnership-based loyalty program offers.
 Making points and rewards transferable attracts more customers and gives you a better understanding of what your target market is buying.

 Personalize your loyalty program to stand out from the crowd.
 This can be as simple as sending customers special offers or birthday messages, or it can be more complex, such as tailoring the program to each customer’s preferences.
-Your rewards program could be used to suit their shopping habits.
+Your rewards program could be used to suit their shopping habits (we’ve talked about this topic here).

 Personalization is a best practices rule that shows customers that you appreciate their faith in you.
 It also keeps customers engaged with your brand, and encourages them to continue participating in your loyalty program.